adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 Example Query                         | Results
 --------------------------------------|-------------------------------------------------------------------
-title:star                            | title contains "star", any of its synonyms, or the acronym "STAR" title:etoile                          | title contains "star" or any of its synonyms (etoile being a synonym of star); the results differ from above since "STAR" is not searched for
+title:star                            | title contains "star", any of its synonyms, or the acronym "STAR" title:etoile                          | title contains "star" or any of its synonyms (etoile being a synonym of star); <br>the results differ from above since "STAR" is not searched for
 =title:star                           | title contains "star" or the acronym "STAR" =title:etoile                         | title contains "etoile" title:STAR                            | title contains the acronym "STAR"